-ASA Only-Covered Position – any eligible position that the state of Indiana elects to cover and make contributions to INPRS to fund benefits.
+My Choice-covered position – any eligible position that the state of Indiana elects to cover and make contributions to INPRS to fund benefits.

 Beneficiary – in general, the person or institution you elect to receive all or part of your benefits upon your death.
 There are several types of beneficiaries discussed in this handbook.

 Contributions – funds paid by employers to fund future benefits.
 Pre-tax contributions are paid to PERF from a source (such as employer-paid contributions, voluntary contributions and rollovers) prior to the calculation of income taxes.
 Taxes on pre-tax contributions are delayed until the funds are distributed before retirement or paid as a retirement benefit.

 Employer – the state of Indiana or participating quasi agency which employs members eligible for the My Choice: Retirement Savings Plan.

 Fixed and Variable Rate Contributions – contributions to the My Choice: Retirement Savings Plan that must be made as required by state law.

 Member – a public employee enrolled in the My Choice: Retirement SavingsPlan through the state of Indiana or a quasi agency.